Monaco hunts oil-bribery whistleblower in EU

 The British foreign office told EUobserver: "We are supporting a British man and his family following his arrest and detention in Dubrovnik, and are in contact with the Croatian authorities".

-And France, for one, already ignored Monaco's Interpol alert because Taylor had visited France without being stopped there after the alert had gone out.
+And France, for one, already ignored Monaco's Interpol alert because Taylor visited France without being stopped there after the alert had gone out.

 No regrets

-Meanwhile, Taylor pointed to the irony that he had now spent more days in a jail cell for his whistleblowing than any of the SBM Offshore executives who did the bribes.
+Meanwhile, Taylor pointed to the irony that he had now spent more days in a jail cell due to his whistleblowing than any of the SBM Offshore executives who made the bribes.

 He also fears he has lost his new job in the UK due to being held up in Dubrovnik.